trychlos/pwix-editor/README.md

 The component is configurable with an object passed as an argument, which may contain:

-- `name`

-    The content name in the database.

-    Mandatory.

 - `collection`

     The collection name, defaulting to `te_contents`.

     `teSerializer` expects that the collection supports `createdAt`, `createdBy`, `updatedAt`, `updatedBy` standard fields.

+- `document`

+    The document name in the database.

+    Mandatory.

 Because `teSerializer` is an encapsulation of `teScriber`, then `teScriber` needed arguments are also passed through the argument object.